QuickBooks Unable to Backup Company File – Full Guide

 In conclusion, regular backup of QuickBooks® company files is crucial to protect business data from loss or damage.
 QuickBooks® provides options for manual and automatic backups, but if you face errors while backing up, follow the troubleshooting steps to resolve them.

-Reasons For QuickBooks Unable to Backup Company File
+Reasons For the QuickBooks Unable to Backup Company File

 Method 1: Use Verify and Rebuild Data Utility